De Facto Relationships

 • Splitting superannuation after separation

-De facto time limits
+De facto application time limits

 If you are or have been in a de facto relationship, and you require the assistance of the court to resolve your financial or spousal maintenance matters with your partner, then you must remember that there is a time limit for making your application to the court.